yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 2. The incentives for voting are distributed only to those who explicitly voted for a particular LST, making the incentive system more effective.
 3. If a new LST, say E, is added during the voting process, they start at 0% weight and do not fight for the 7% redistribution.
 They are gradually increased to 1% in the first epoch.
 In the next epoch, they participate like all other LSTs.

+## Single-Sided Deposits and Withdrawals

+Single-sided deposits and withdrawals allow users to add or remove a specific asset from the pool.
+This differs from balanced operations where users deposit or withdraw a proportionate amount of all assets in the pool.
+Single-sided operations can be more convenient but may also incur bonuses or penalties.

+### Single-Sided Deposits

+When a user makes a single-sided deposit, they add a specific amount of one asset to the pool.
+The system calculates the equivalent amount of yETH tokens to mint based on the current rate of the deposited asset.

+However, single-sided deposits can distort the balance of assets in the pool.
+The system applies a deposit penalty if the deposited asset's weight increases above its target weight due to the deposit.
+This penalty reduces the amount of yETH tokens minted for the depositor, making the deposit operation more expensive.
+The penalty serves as an incentive for users to maintain the balance of assets in the pool.

+Conversely, the system applies a deposit bonus if the deposited asset's weight is below its target weight.
+This bonus increases the yETH tokens minted for the depositor, making the deposit operation cheaper.
+The bonus serves as an incentive for users to restore the balance of assets in the pool.

+### Single-Sided Withdrawals

+Users who make a single-sided withdrawal burn a specific amount of yETH tokens to withdraw one asset from the pool.
+The system calculates the amount of the asset to send based on the current rate.

+Like single-sided deposits, single-sided withdrawals can also distort the balance of assets in the pool.
+If the withdrawn asset's weight decreases below its target weight due to the withdrawal, the system applies a withdrawal penalty.
+This penalty reduces the amount of the asset sent to the withdrawer, making the withdrawal operation more expensive.

+Conversely, the system applies a withdrawal bonus if the withdrawn asset's weight is above its target weight.
+This bonus increases the amount of the asset sent to the withdrawer, effectively making the withdrawal operation cheaper.

+### Examples

+Let's consider a pool with two assets, A and B, with a target weight of 50%.
+Due to market fluctuations, the current weights are 60% for A and 40% for B.

+- If a user deposits asset A, they will incur a deposit penalty because the deposit increases the weight of A above its target weight.
+The system will mint fewer yETH tokens for the depositor than the rate would suggest.
+- If a user deposits asset B, they will receive a deposit bonus because the deposit brings the weight of B closer to its target weight.
+The system will mint more yETH tokens for the depositor than the rate would suggest.
+- If a user withdraws asset A, they will receive a withdrawal bonus because the withdrawal brings the weight of A closer to its target weight.
+The system will send more asset A to the withdrawer than the rate would suggest.
+- If a user withdraws asset B, they will incur a withdrawal penalty because the withdrawal decreases the weight of B below its target weight.
+The system will send less asset B to the withdrawer than the rate would suggest.

 ## Contracts & Roles

 | Name                                             | Address                             |